-The Entrepreneur Mind shares one hundred crucial ways with which entrepeneurs view the world.
+Kevin Johnson, the author, shares one hundred crucial mindsets with which entrepreneurs view the world.

 The readers can learn about the entrepreneurs’ mindsets and, with some work, adopt the same.